Techial/FilterBox/README.md

 ### Pre-requisites

-- Ensure you have the .NET 8.0 runtime installed on your machine.
+- Ensure you have the .NET Desktop Runtime 8.0 installed on your machine.
 You can download it from [here](https://dotnet.microsoft.com/download/dotnet/8.0).

 ### Steps